Female Journalist Quits Spinsterhood

-Former Miss Samuel Osinachi Victory, a one-time Assistant Secretary of the Nigeria Association of Women Journalists (NAWOJ), in Rivers State, has on December 16 , 2017 said ‘I do’ to her heartthrob, Mr Abrahan Sylvanus.
+Former Miss Samuel Osinachi Victory, a one-time Assistant Secretary of the Nigeria Association of Women Journalists (NAWOJ) in Rivers State on December 16 , 2017 said ‘I do’ to her heartthrob, Mr Abraham Sylvanus.

 In a wedding which took place at the Assemblies of God Church, Rumuokwuta, Obio/Akpor Local Government Area, she unreservedly declared her lover and willingness to spend the rest of her life with her husband.

-Speaking on the Topic: ‘Heaven A Prepared Place,’ the host pastor of the church, Reverend Vitalis Nwachukwu, who took his text from the Bible book of Ephensians 5: 21 – 33 and Revelation 21:1-2, stated that Jesus is coming soon to take His people to the prepared heaven.
+Speaking on the Topic: ‘Heaven A Prepared Place,’ the host pastor of the church, Rev. Vitalis Nwachukwu, who took his text from the Bible book of Ephesians 5: 21 – 33 and Revelations 21:1-2, stated that Jesus is coming soon to take His people to the prepared heaven.
 He added that if heaven is a prepared place, then the people who want to go there must be prepared.

 Nwachukwu stressed that nothing on earth can stop Jesus from coming, hence there was need for all to live a holy and acceptable life pleasing to God.